North American P-51 Mustangs model kit in 1/72 scale

 The assembly of this kit is very easy.
 Only a very tiny amount of putty was needed, at the cooling radiator, lower nose and wing-fuselage lower joints.
 But little indeed.

+A few panel lines seem missing at the horizontal stabilizers.
+Inscribing can be done.
 An antenna wire runs from canopy to the tail.
 Often, the antenna wire line is a bit drooped when the canopy slide to the rear.
 I using very thin fishing line running from the canopy to the tail.
 Note that not all Mustangs had this wire antenna.

 As noted, 3 kits were purchased of